Albert0i/yrunner-on-node/README.V3.md

 ### IV.
 Summary
 NodeJS is best known for it's small, fast and swift.
-Whereas the code size, which includes libraries and packages, is 226KB, the built image size for Windows container is 6.11G!
+Whereas the code size, which includes libraries and packages, is around 226KB, but the output image is 6.11G!

+"What's the point ?!" you may ask.

-Whether it's worthwhile or worthless to build and deploy in this way, I don't know.
-It's completely up to you... at your disposal...
+Well, whether it's worthwhile or worthless to dockerize in this way is completely up to you... at your disposal...
+I don't know.

 ### V. Reference